FlexMeasures/flexmeasures/documentation/api/introduction.rst

 - "ea1" is a constant, indicating this is a type 1 USEF entity address
 - The date code "must be a date during which the naming authority owned the domain name used in this format, and should be the first month in which the domain name was owned by this naming authority at 00:01 GMT of the first day of the month.
 - The reversed domain name is taken from the naming authority (person or organization) creating this entity address
-- The locally unique string can be used for local purposes, and FlexMeasures uses it to identify the resource (more information in parse_entity_address).
+- The locally unique string can be used for local purposes, and FlexMeasures uses it to identify the resource.
   Fields in the locally unique string are separated by colons, see for other examples IETF RFC 3721, page 6 [3].
 While [2] says it's possible to use dashes, dots or colons as separators, we might use dashes and dots in latitude/longitude coordinates of sensors, so we settle on colons.